P-adic L-functions for GL(3): Introduction

 \subsubsection{Algebraicity}

-As a pre-requisite for $p$-adic interpolation, we first need an algebraicity result for $L$-values.
+As a precursor to $p$-adic interpolation, we first consider an algebraicity result for $L$-values.
 Let $E$ denote the rationality field of $\Pi$.
 If $\eta$ is a Dirichlet character, let $E[\eta]$ denote the extension of $E$ obtained by the values of $\eta$.
 The following is \cite[Period Conjecture]{coates89}, a reformulation of the conjectures of \cite{Del79} better suited to $p$-adic interpolation: